yingyeothon/message-broadcast/README.md

 ### Why AWS

-When we prepare this backend, `AWS WebSocketAPI` is the only serverless solution thatsupports WebSocket properly.
+When we prepare this backend, `AWS WebSocketAPI` is the only serverless solution that supports WebSocket properly.

+### How many AWS components it uses

+It is built on many of AWS components.

+- It uses `API Gateway` and `Lambda` for WebSocket and broadcasting logic.
+- It uses `DynamoDB` to manage all of connectionIds.
+- It uses `CloudWatch` to write all console logs to it.
+- It uses `CloudFormation` and IAM to deploy this stack and manage proper roles.

 ### Message